 🔪 How to Cut Butternut Squash

-Ever wondered how to prepare butternut squash?
+Cutting butternut squash is easy!
 Rinse the squash in cool water, brushing away any dirt.
 Pat the squash dry with a paper towel.

 Cut the blossom and stem ends off the squash with a sharp knife.
 If you’ll be peeling the squash, you can do that with the knife as well.
 I find that butternut squash skin is often too tough for my vegetable peeler.

 Now you can cut squash in half lengthwise and scoop out the seeds.
-The butternut squash seeds can be roasted and enjoyed just like pumpkin seeds, so don’t throw them out!
+Butternut squash seeds can be roasted and enjoyed just like pumpkin seeds, so don’t throw them out!

 Slice or cube butternut squash as needed for your recipe.
-We’ll be cutting the squash into ½-1 inch (1.27-2.54 cm) cubes here.
+We’ll be cutting the squash into ½-inch (1.27cm) cubes.

 Hot tip!
 Cut and peeled butternut squash from the store can save you a lot of time.
 You can find fresh cubed butternut squash at Trader Joe’s, especially around the holiday season.